Hunting eland in South Africa

 Eland scientific name: Taurotragus oryx

 Hunting eland in South Africa is hunting for the largest African antelope.
-These colossi travel vast distances overnight across any property and are famous for the clicking sound emanating from knuckle bones in the lower legs.
+These colossal animals travel vast distances overnight across any property.
+Eland are famous for the clicking sound emanating from knuckle bones in the lower legs.
 Eland are gregarious animals with big bulls wearing down a scale at almost 2 000 lbs.

 Old bulls have a tendency to become blue around the neck with a very prominent dewlap extending from the throat area down to the chest.